Here are the best prices on Owlet monitors available right now, as well as why the Owlet monitor is the #1 product you should buy:

 The Owlet is an awesome monitor, and I really think it’s an industry-changer.
 I’m really impressed with all the testing, research, and time that has gone into creating this tool for parents.
 However, there are a few things it is not:

 An excuse for unsafe sleeping: There are many things you can do to make your infant’s sleeping environment safer.
 Having an Owlet monitor can help you feel more at ease at night, but it’s not an excuse to forego safe sleep practices.
 Be sure to check out my guide to newborn sleep for tips on safe infant sleep.

 A medical device: This is not a medical device.
 While it uses some of the medical technology that is used in hospitals and doctors offices, it should not replace the care of a doctor.

 A life-saving device: While the Owlet will alert you if your child stops breathing or their heart rate drops/rises significantly, it will not save your child.
 If it alerts you to an issue with your child, it is up to YOU to decide what to do next.
 For that reason, I recommend educating yourself on infant CPR, how to help a baby stop choking, etc.

 A diagnostic tool: Similar to this not being a medical device, it’s not a tool for you to use to try and diagnose your child with an illness.
 It may help you have information that will be helpful for a doctor’s appointment – but this is just anecdotal information.
 If you have concerns about your child’s health, make sure you consult with your doctor.
-There have been a few cases where a parent noticed their child having consistently low oxygen levels via the monitoring system, and by going to their doctor, they were able to diagnose the child with sleep apnea.
+There have been a few cases where a parent noticed their child having consistently low oxygen levels via the monitoring system, and by going to their doctor, they were able to diagnose the child with sleep apnea (including us).

 Owlet sent me a free monitor, however, I back my feelings 100%.
 I think this is an amazing product.